hapostgres/pg_auto_failover/docs/ref/pg_autoctl_create_postgres.rst

      The monitor answers to the registration call with a state to assign to the new member of the group, either *SINGLE* or *WAIT_STANDBY*.
-When the assigned state is *SINGLE*, then ``pg_autoctl create postgres`` proceedes to initialize a new PostgreSQL instance.
+When the assigned state is *SINGLE*, then ``pg_autoctl create postgres`` proceeds to initialize a new PostgreSQL instance.

   2. Initialize an already existing primary server